g-du-1/web-state/README.md

 GIVEN I open any page, load more multiple pages if present WHEN I stop scrolling
 THEN I want to save the text I currently see in the viewport as well as my scroll position so that I can go back to it in case I lose my position

+GIVEN There is page state saved
+WHEN I load the url
+THEN Indicate the scroll position on the page
+AND I should have a simple way to view the saved text
 ```